krisrs1128/info-uncertainty/_posts/2019-08-29-wrangling.md

 happen.
 I've seen excel footnotes mess up numerical columns, tables which almost, *but not quite* joined, and survey results from 2099.

-So, while "Let $$X \in \mathbb{R}^{p}$$" might be the first line in your statistics or ML textbook, just getting to this point can involve quite a bit of work in any real-world data science problem.
+So, while "Let $$X \in \mathbb{R}^{n \times p}$$" might be the first line in your statistics or ML textbook, just getting to this point can involve quite a bit of work in any real-world data science problem.
 Don't be deterred though -- the problems you can solve if you have the ability to sift through real-world data are ultimately the most interesting and impactful ones.

 [^1]: They might even guide whether to collect different types of data.
 [^2]: See the section on "Images."